Chuck Menville: Pixilation: career in 1960s and 1970s

 Menville was born in Baton Rouge, Louisiana, but moved to Los Angeles at the age of 19 with aspirations of becoming an animator.
 There, he got a job with Walt Disney Productions and served as an assistant on the 1967 film The Jungle Book.
 Unhappy with the climate at Disney, Menville soon branched out into writing, and began a long working partnership with his friend Len Janson.

 During the mid-1960s, Menville and Janson co-produced a series of short live-action films, among them the Academy Award-nominated Stop Look and Listen, an innovative stop-motion pixilation experiment in which the main characters "drive" down city streets in invisible cars.

-Disney and other Hollywood studios saw little use for the technique, and so the pixilation technique became largely forgotten after McLaren moved on to using other animation techniques for later films.
-But Menville and Janson revived the all-but-forgotten technique, introducing it to a new generation.
+Disney and other Hollywood studios saw little use for pixilation, which became largely forgotten after McLaren moved on to using other animation techniques for later films.
+Menville and Janson revived the technique, introducing it to a new generation.

-They followed Stop Look and Listen with their 1967 short film Vicious Cycles, a comedy shot in 16 mm, featuring a gang of hard-core bikers intimidating a motor scooter club.
+Menville and Janson followed Stop Look and Listen with their 1967 short film Vicious Cycles, a comedy shot in 16 mm, featuring a gang of hard-core bikers intimidating a motor scooter club.
 Menville played the head of the scooter club.
 Clips from the film were featured in a 1970 summer television series on the ABC network called The New Communicators and made Menville's pixilation technique famous in the USA.

 Gulf Oil soon hired them to do a series of pixilation commercials for its "no-nox" gasoline, which allowed them to increase the production value of their films.

 They graduated to 35 mm with their next short film, 1970's Blaze Glory, a spoof of cliche western movies in which heroes and villains rode around the Old West, without horses.
 Menville played the title character.
 It was an ambitious and elaborate short film, in which a full-scale stagecoach, with no wheels, was physically animated, along with an animated moving camera, frame-by-frame for a complex robbery scene.
 The film, with its other elaborate animated sight gags, was a hit short film at midnight movies in the early 1970s.

-They followed this with two more 35 mm short films, Sergeant Swell (1972), and Captain Mom (also 1972), both spoofs of superheroes.
+They followed this with two more 35 mm short films, Sergeant Swell (1972), and Captain Mom (also 1972), the first a spoof of "Northwestern" stories and the other a spoof of superheroes.
 The later film was mostly live action with a minimum of their now-trademark pixilation animation technique, and failed to garner a large audience, but by then Menville and Janson had established themselves as a creative force within Hollywood animation production circles.

 In the mid-1970s, the team began a stint at Filmation, during which they brought their irreverent style to Star Trek: The Animated Series, writing two episodes: "Once Upon a Planet" and "The Practical Joker".
-The "rec room" in the latter episode is now seen by many within Star Trek fandom as the genesis of the holodeck.
+The "rec room" in the latter episode is seen by many within Star Trek fandom as the genesis of the holodeck.